 An Exchange Visitor may be accompanied by his or her dependent(s) at any time.
 This section is directed towards J-2 dependents.
-Topics covered include travel, the 2 year home residency requirements, employment authorization, and USC’s English Language Program.
+Topics covered include travel, the 2 year home residency requirements and employment authorization.

-This page provides information about USC’s Department of Public Safety (DPS) to ensure USC students and scholars remain safe.
+This page provides information about USC’s Department of Public Safety (DPS) to ensure USC Exchange Visitors remain safe.